matthewyjiang/ee354_final_project/README.md

 Blind Maze Game for **Digilent Nexys A7** by Matthew Jiang and Kelvin Cao, A.K.A Ash Ketchum Saves Pikachu -_-

+Final project for EE354 (Introduction to Digital Circuit Design) at USC

 ## Game Objective

 The objective of the game is too reach the end point, which is marked and exactly 30 units across from the start.